christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Many early successional oppotunistic species such as birches, poplars don't have a photoperiod requirement to break dormancy, but do have chilling requirements.

 Differences in stem anatomy could explain why some co-existing species leaf-out at different times.
-Diffuse porous species, those that produce small vessel elements throughout the growing season, tend to loeaf-out earlier in teh spring e.g. maples, birches, alders and poplars.
+Diffuse porous species,  that produce small vessel elements throughout the growing season, tend to loeaf-out earlier in teh spring e.g. maples, birches, alders and poplars.
 Their small vessel elements are less susceptible to embolism during the winter, which allows them to begin to meet demands of transpiration earlier in the growing season.

 Ring porous species, such as oaks, ashes and hickories have less uniform vessel elements, producing larger vessels in the spring and smaller ones later in the growing seaon.
 These will be more susceptible to winter freeze which leads to later leaf-out.
 However, there are a lot of exceptions to these rules.